TarakaSriram/Design-of-Low-Dropout-Regulator/README.md

 For the operational amplifier i have designed the folded cascode configuration, pmos as the pass devies and for varying load current ipwl from Analog library has been used.

-Folded cascode Opamp :  Folded cascode op amp has been used in the opamp , the gain of the opamp is found to be 40dB
+Folded cascode Opamp :  Folded cascode op amp has been used in the opamp and the single stage configuration will be used , the gain of the opamp is found to be around 40dB.